ENSEMBLE AND THEATRICAL

 An anthem written for the Worshipful Company of Loriners.
 The company's establishment, dating

-back to 1261, originally traded in the the craft and distribution of the horse apparel (bits, stirrups, spurs and bridles).
+the craft and distribution of the horse apparel (bits, stirrups, spurs and bridles).
 Today, the

 company financially and socially supports and celebrates the equine industry through charity.